List of James Bond parodies and spin-offs: Sabrina: The Animated Series

-SpongeBob SquarePants: "Spy Buddies"
+SpongeBob SquarePants

-The SpongeBob SquarePants episode "Spy Buddies" has a parody.
-When SpongeBob is told that Mr. Krabs wants him to spy on Plankton, SpongeBob gets excited and a scene similar to the James Bond gun barrel sequence starts.
-SpongeBob walks into the circle, only to find that the circle is Patrick looking through a straw.
+The 2007 SpongeBob SquarePants season 5 episode "Spy Buddies" contains a Bond parody.
+When SpongeBob SquarePants (voiced by Tom Kenny) is told that Mr. Eugene Krabs (Clancy Brown) wants him to spy on Plankton (Mr. Lawrence), SpongeBob gets excited and a scene similar to the James Bond gun barrel sequence starts.
+SpongeBob walks into the circle, only to find that the circle is Patrick Star (Bill Fagerbakke) looking through a straw.

-The Backyardigans: "International Super Spy"
+The Backyardigans

-The Backyardigans double-length episode "International Super Spy" portrays Pablo as a parody of James Bond.
+The Backyardigans 2007 double-length episode "International Super Spy" portrays Pablo (voiced by Jake Goldberg) as a parody of James Bond.
 He wears a tuxedo in the episode and is seen adjusting his bow tie frequently.
-He goes through the episode trying to recover the 3 Silver Containers before the Lady in Pink (Uniqua) and her henchman (Tyrone) does.
-Tasha plays the head of the International Super Spy Agency, an obvious parody of M and Austin plays his secret contact throughout the film.
+He goes through the episode trying to recover the 3 Silver Containers before Uniqua (LaShawn Jeffries), the Lady in Pink and her henchman Tyrone (Jordan Coleman) does.
+Tasha (Naelee Rae) plays the head of the International Super Spy Agency, an obvious parody of M and Austin (Jonah Bobo) plays his secret contact throughout the episode.
 Austin may be a parody of Q because he gives Pablo a video phone disguised as a banana split, a cell phone disguised as a hot dog, an astral projection device that is disguised as a snow cone, and finally he gives him a jet pack disguised as a pizza and a pizza-shaped parachute.
 He also has a car with many different flying attachments (like a jet, helicopter and a glider).
-Like the real James Bond, Pablo is able to withstand torture when he is subjected to the Lady in Pink's tickle table and he likes his apple juice, "Shaken Not Stirred".
+Like the real James Bond, Pablo is able to withstand pain when he is subjected to the Lady in Pink's tickle table and he likes his apple juice, "Shaken Not Stirred".

-The Office: "Threat Level Midnight"
+The Office

-An episode of The Office, "Threat Level Midnight", is a film made by Michael Scott with him as Michael Scarn, the best secret agent in the business, and Jim Halpert as Goldenface, a spoof of Goldfinger.
+A 2011 seventh season episode of The Office, "Threat Level Midnight", is a film made by Michael Scott (Steve Carell) with him as Michael Scarn, the best secret agent in the business, and Jim Halpert (John Krasinski) as Goldenface, a spoof of Goldfinger.